• Skip to primary navigation

 Chile Relleno Casserole Recipe

-This chile relleno casserole recipe is all your favorite chiles rellenos ingredients in a one-pan dish, with roasted poblanos, eggs, and cheese, delicious!
-It's perfect for brunch, lunch or dinner.
+This easy chile relleno casserole recipe is the perfect one-pan dish, with roasted poblanos, eggs, and cheese, great for breakfast, brunch, or dinner.

 Save Recipe Saved!